WTC-Bat/ft_ls2/README.md

 	-	Block count is still slightly inaccurate.
 Check if it was fixed in another ft_ls repository (ft_ls/ft_lsR)

-	-	Does not support recursion! (-R)
+	-	Does not support recursion yet! (-R)